 - students with a foreign nationality having a permanent residence permit

 - refugees and their children, whose request for asylum has been declared admissible

 More info on:

 Student grants from your own government

 Student grants are also awarded by the student's own government.
-The appropriate authorities in the student's country should be contacted by the student himself.
+The appropriate authorities in the student's country should be contacted by the student himself/herself.

 Student grants from The European Union

-Students wishing to benefit from an Erasmus grant must apply to their home university or college.
+Students wishing to benefit from an Erasmus grant must apply via their home university or college.
 More information